 Stress can cause litter box problems.
 Identify triggers of stress such as multiple cats, neighbourhood cats, new visitors or pets, moving house or new furniture.
 In addition to stress, any medical condition that interferes with a cats' normal urination or defecation can cause litter box problems, so a vet check is recommended.

-One of our veterinarians, Dr. Chloe Groves, has a particular interest in behavioural medicine.
-As such, we are able to offer a behavioural consultation service to help you problem solve those frustrating issues that are tarnishing your bond with your furry best mate!
+Dr. Chloe Groves is one of our veterinarians who has been with us since Townsend Vet Clinic first opened and now works remotely.
+Dr Chloe has a particular interest in behavioural medicine and offers a behavioural consultation service via Skype to help you problem solve those frustrating issues that are tarnishing your bond with your furry best mate!

 What does a behaviour consultation involve?

-Following this first session, Chloe will formulate a behavioural report which will outline a diagnosis of your pet’s particular behavioural problem(s), a series of recommendations (which may or may not include medications) and a prognosis for improvement.
-If necessary, we will schedule a follow up appointment to go through these recommendations with you in person.
+Following this first session, Chloe will formulate a detailed behavioural report which will outline a diagnosis of your pet’s particular behavioural problem(s), a series of recommendations (which may or may not include medications) and a prognosis for improvement.

 What are the costs involved?

-The cost of a behavioural consultation is $110 which includes your initial extended consultation, a written report, a follow up appointment (if needed) and any follow up calls required to monitor your pet’s progress within a 6-month period.
+The cost of a behavioural consultation is $200 which includes your initial extended consultation and any follow up calls required to monitor your pet’s progress within a 3-month period.

 Can all problems be managed in- house?

 If management of your pet’s behavioural concerns are beyond the scope of our clinic-based service, we will recommend referral to Dr Sally Nixon, a local veterinarian undergoing advanced training to become a fully qualified behaviour specialist.
 Sally has extensive experience as a behaviour veterinarian.
 Just like with physical health problems, some mental health conditions are more complex than others and require referral.